 (Looking into the sea of Tel Aviv)

-But remember: only after you have decided to trust the Lord Jesus Christ as your own personal Saviour, are you saved from all of your sins, something no church or religion can offer.
+But remember: only after you have decided to totally trust the Lord Jesus Christ alone as your own personal Saviour, are you saved from all of your sins, something no church or religion can offer.

 “Ye must be born again,” Jesus warned Nicodemus three times in John’s Gospel.
 Don’t you think He is telling us something?
 I do!

-So, receive His eternal gift of forgiveness of sins, it’s free and it might be the wisest thing you ever do!
-Refuse it, then you do so at your own peril!
+So, receive His eternal and free gift of forgiveness of sins, it’s free and soley by faith alone!
+But if you proudly refuse it, then you do so at your own peril!